ZosBHAI/azureadf-DI-framework/README.md

-# azureadf-DI-framework (In progress)
+# azureadf-DI-framework
-This is a pet project done as a part of my azure adf learning.
+This is done as a part of my azure adf learning.
 In this project I have tried to build a Data Ingestion framework for JDBC sources.
 It is tested on  Azure SQL DB.
 ## Requirement
 1. Easy to onboard new JDBC type with minimal changes in the ingestion framework.
 2. Rerun only the failed tables in the subsequent run